-\ Generated by Scoring Program only.
+^{} Generated by computer scoring only.

-A table of the individual's item raw scores for all of the DAPS items can be found at the end of this report.
+A table of the individual's item raw scores for all DAPS items appears at the end of this report.

-Profile of DAPSTM T Scores
+Profile of DAPS T Scores

 Note.
 Male-specific norms have been used to generate this profile.
 For additional information about the standardization sample and the normative data, refer to chapter 4 and Appendixes A and B, respectively, in the DAPS Professional Manual.